StrawberryChocolateFudge/Commitment-Service-for-XMR-HTLC-Swaps/readme.md

 This would allow for a simple decentralization where humans are representing each instance and large networks of nodes don't exist.
 Having 4-5 providers are more than enough.

-It would be also possible to implement decentralized storage for secrets via threshold homomorphic encryption which is up for research (golang latigo library can work for this, but I don't want to over complicate things)
+It would be also possible to implement decentralized sharing schemes for secrets via threshold homomorphic encryption which is up for research (golang latigo library can work for this, but I don't want to over complicate things)

 ## API